Flanks365/CSAssignment2/ReadMe.txt

 4. Press Submit, now the return would be what is currently in the uploads folder in the UploadServer folder and the file would be labled with the name / date / actual file name

+CONSOLE CLIENT INSTRUCTIONS:

+1. To use the application
+you want to cd or navigate into the ConsoleApp folder

+cd /your/virtualpath/UploadServer

+2. Run the application by inputting java Activity in your command prompt.

+3. Follow the prompts in the console to enter a caption and file to upload to the server.

 Work Spread: